tildesarecool/Tiny11PyEd/README.md

 I utlized ChatGPT to try and learn more about how it works and see if any of the techniques used could utilized for DISM commands and large file copy operations.
 I asked in a very generic way and got relatively generic answers but the short answer is *probably*.

 I'm getting a bit ahead of myself since I haven't even got the basic functionality down yet.
 But I have some information for when or if I want to do try and implement some of those ideas.

+### 2 July 2024

+Today I worked on my main() function and moving a lot of functions from the "theoretical" phase to the "make sure the function does what it's supposed to" phase.
+I'm not sure what percentage done with it I am but I just solved a piece I was having a lot of trouble with so the next few phases will probably come in relatively quickly.

+Namely bringing in, parsing, slicing and re-formatting the output from the DISM wim info command to present as a menu for the user to chose an OS.

+Along with running each of the functions in turn and using the return value for the next function.
+I still have to determine if there's an install.esd or an install.wim and do something with that information.
+Namely if an esd is detected convert it to wim and continue and if it's a wim just continue.
+Once that's done I can move on the file copy operations.

 </p>